 *Results may vary

 For more information or to schedule a consultation to determine if you are a viable candidate for weight loss surgery, call Blue Valley Surgical Associates at (866) 274-5774.
-Blue Valley Hospital is a Missouri Medicaid provider and can see patients quickly for a consultation with one of our dedicated pain management specialists.
+Blue Valley Healthcare is a Medicaid provider and can see patients quickly for a consultation.

 The information contained in this website is provided for general information purposes and your specific results may vary depending on a variety of circumstances.
 It is not intended as nor should be relied upon as medical advice.Share